sachinkrai/Revision/README.md

 # Revision
 Trying new things
-Hi I am new to full Stack Development and learning how to work on projects using github on them.
+Hi I am new to full Stack Development and learning how to work on projects realted to them using github!